Clamentos/FabRISC/src/spec/Section6.typ

             [`PC`], [`WLEN`], [*Program Counter*: \ This register points to the currently executing instruction.
 This register is not privileged and is always mandatory.],

             [`SR`], [32 bits], [*Status Register*: \ This register holds several flags that keep track of the current status of the processor.
 This register is semi-privileged and is always mandatory.
 Depending on which modules are implemented, only certain bits must be present while the others can be ignored and set to zero as a default.
-The precise bit layout will be discussed in the next section.],
+The precise bit layout and privileges will be discussed in the next section.],

             [`VSH`], [8 bits], [*Vector Shape*: \ This register specifies the current vector configuration and is divided into two parts: the most significant two bits specify the size of the singular element, while the remaining least significant bits specify the number of active elements.
 Illegal configurations must generate the `ILLI` fault.
 This register is not privileged and is only needed when the system implements the `VC` module, otherwise the default vector shape must always dictate the maximum number of `WLEN` sized elements.],

             [`VM1`], [$1/8 "MXVL"$], [*Vector Mask 1*: \ This register is the vector mask number 1.
 Each bit maps to a byte in the vector register bank.
 This register is not privileged and is only needed when the system implements the `VF` module.],

             [`VM2`], [$1/8 "MXVL"$], [*Vector Mask 2*: \ This register is the vector mask number 2.
 Each bit maps to a byte in the vector register bank.
 This register is not privileged and is only needed when the system implements the `VF` module.],

             [`VM3`], [$1/8 "MXVL"$], [*Vector Mask 3*: \ This register is the vector mask number 3.
 Each bit maps to a byte in the vector register bank.
 This register is not privileged and is only needed when the system implements the `VF` module.],

             [`UEPC`], [`WLEN`], [*User Event PC*: \ This register holds the `PC` of the last instruction before the user event handler, which can then be used to return back from it.
 This register has the same privilege as the `PC` and is needed if the system implements the `USER` module.],